troii/timrlink.net/README.md

 Options:
 from    Specifies Date from which on Project times are exported
-to      Specifies Date until project times are exported (Only working if both parameters are specified in the following formate: 'yyyy-MM-dd HH:mm')
+to      Specifies Date until project times are exported (Only working if both parameters are specified in the following format: 'yyyy-MM-dd')
         Works only if to date is after from date.
-If this is not specified the old behavior comes in where after each run a timestamp is stored.
+If from and to date are not specified the old behavior comes in where after each run a timestamp is stored.
 At the next run it starts where the last period ended.
+Both specified dates are inclusive.
+So when the date of project time exactly matches it is taken into account.
 ```

 Project times will get exported to the specified database.
 Required tables get created automatically.